SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 ``{{ csvDeleteRows 'pets' 'category' 'cats' false }}``

 Note that the last parameter of "output-result" is a boolean.
 It is not enclosed in quotes.
-The function will return the number of rows affected which can either be suppressed by passing false, or passed into another function if you need to make logical decisions based on the number of rows affected by passing in true.
+The function will return the number of rows affected which can either be suppressed by passing false to this parameter, or passed into another function if you need to make logical decisions based on the number of rows affected by passing in true as the last parameter.
 If csvDeleteRows is not enclosed within another function it will output the number of rows deleted to the template.

 ``{{#equal (csvDeleteRows 'pets' 'category' 'cats' true) '0'}}`` ``    {{ setStatusCode '404' }}``